pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 let dest = src;
 ```

-In both cases, `dest = src` performs a simple bitwise copy of `src`'s contents and moves the result into `dest`, the only difference is that in the case of _"a move"_ the borrow checker invalidates the `src` variable and makes sure it's not used anywhere else later and in the case of _"a copy"_ `src` remains valid and usable.
+In both cases, `dest = src` performs a simple bitwise copy of `src`'s contents and moves the result into `dest`.
+The only difference is that in the case of _"a move"_, the borrow checker invalidates the `src` variable, and makes sure it's not used anywhere else later, and in the case of _"a copy"_, `src` remains valid and usable.

 In a nutshell: Copies _are_ moves.
 Moves _are_ copies.
 The only difference is how they're treated by the borrow checker.

+#### move example
-For a more concrete example of a move, imagine `src` was a `Vec<i32>` and its contents looked something like this:
+For a more concrete example of a move, imagine `src` was a `Vec<i32>`, and its contents looked something like this:

 ```rust
 { data: *mut [i32], length: usize, capacity: usize }
 ```

+Note that `Vec` does not implement `Copy`, and has move semantics.

-When we write `dest = src` we end up with:
+When we write `dest = src`, we end up with:

 ```rust
 src = { data: *mut [i32], length: usize, capacity: usize }
 dest = { data: *mut [i32], length: usize, capacity: usize }
 ```

-At this point both `src` and `dest` have aliased mutable references to the same data, which is a big no-no, so the borrow checker invalidates the `src` variable so it can't be used again without throwing a compile error.
+At this point, both `src` and `dest` have aliased mutable references to the same data, which is a big no-no, so the borrow checker invalidates the `src` variable, and it can't be used again without throwing a compile error.

+#### copy example
 For a more concrete example of a copy, imagine `src` was an `Option<i32>` and its contents looked something like this:

 ```rust